-HEALTH INSURANCE
+MEDICAL INSURANCE

-Catholic schools in the Diocese of Wilmington must offer health insurance to all eligible employees.
+Catholic schools in the Diocese of Wilmington must offer medical insurance to all eligible employees.

-If an employee elects to enroll in the health insurance plan, the school will pay a defined contribution toward the cost of the monthly premium.
+The Diocese of Wilmington makes available a group medical plan for those employees who meet the benefit eligibility guidelines.
+If an employee elects to enroll, the school will pay a defined contribution toward the cost of the monthly premium.
+The employee cost will be deducted on a pre-tax basis from earned wages, based on the coverage selected.
 A spouse and/or dependent may be added to the plan with the cost typically covered by the employee.
+See Policy 401 for spouse/dependent eligibility.